 Different rules about gift card validity periods apply to different cards.
 Some base the validity period from the last transaction, some from the initial sale of the card and some will reset the validity period just by making a balance enquiry.
 On our site we let you know what expiry rules apply for every gift card listed, so you should know exactly where you stand.
 If your card can be extended simply by doing a balance enquiry online, we’ll tell you that.

 Gift cards need to be treated as cash

 If you lose a gift card or it is stolen, there’s a good chance the money is lost, just as with cash.
 Some retailers have a registration process whereby you can register your gift card by giving your name, address and email address online.
 This might get you a replacement if the card is lost – however if the value on that card has already been spent at the time you make a claim, there’s a good chance that it’s hard luck for you.

-Gift card holders are low down the pecking order if a business goes bust
+Gift card holders can be low down the pecking order if a business goes out of business

 This needn’t be a problem if the business for which you are buying gift cards is on a solid financial footing, but may be a concern for smaller retailers, or retailers that are known to be struggling.